timur27/test-static-files-sync/wordpress/wp-content/uploads/static-pages/adjust-quantity-input-values.md

 tags: code-snippet
 ---

+Let's assume this doc got changed by a PR which we just merged into trunk, effectively updating the markdown for the doc.

 Set the starting value, maximum value, minimum value, and increment amount for quantity input fields on product pages.

 Add this code to your child theme's `functions.php` file or via a plugin that allows custom functions to be added, such as the [Code snippets](https://wordpress.org/plugins/code-snippets/) plugin.
 Avoid adding custom code directly to your parent theme's `functions.php` file, as this will be wiped entirely when you update the theme.